When Should I Eat Fermented Food?}

 How much sauerkraut is too much? (or olives, or brine)

-Some of our customers LOVE to eat much more than three serving sizes a day and ask whether its possible to eat too much.
+Some of our customers LOVE to eat much more than three serving sizes a day and ask whether it’s possible to eat too much.
 If your body can handle more ferments, then we say ENJOY!
-Ferments are alive, life giving foods and there are no adverse effects to enjoying them in abundance.
+Ferments are alive, life-giving foods and there are no adverse effects to enjoying them in abundance.

 If you're just getting started, your individual tolerance for ferments will depend on the current state of your gut and how accustomed you are to eating them.